metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_v1_manifest.md

 Optional:

 - `configuration` (Map of String) Legacy trait configuration parameters.
 Deprecated: for backward compatibility.
-- `enabled` (Boolean) Can be used to enable or disable a trait.
-All traits share this common property.
+- `enabled` (Boolean) Deprecated: no longer in use.
 - `progress_deadline_seconds` (Number) The maximum time in seconds for the deployment to make progress before it is considered to be failed.
-It defaults to 60s.
+It defaults to '60s'.
 - `rolling_update_max_surge` (Number) The maximum number of pods that can be scheduled above the desired number of pods.
 Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
 This can not be 0 if MaxUnavailable is 0.
 Absolute number is calculated from percentage by rounding up.
-Defaults to 25%.
+Defaults to '25%'.
 - `rolling_update_max_unavailable` (Number) The maximum number of pods that can be unavailable during the update.
 Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
 Absolute number is calculated from percentage by rounding down.
 This can not be 0 if MaxSurge is 0.
-Defaults to 25%.
+Defaults to '25%'.
 - `strategy` (String) The deployment strategy to use to replace existing pods with new ones.